michalcapoun/learning-appium/README.md

 }
 ```

-use this command to run test sequentially:
+use this command to run login and logout tests sequentially:

 ```bash
 npm test -- --runInBand
 ```

+to connect via WiFi:

+1. connect device via USB
+2. type "adb devices"
+3. type "adb tcpip 5555" to setup port for connection
+4. disconnect USB cable and type "adb connect <device-ip-address>:5555" find IP address in phone's settings
+5. type "adb devices" to check if connected